A Cabela's Outdoor Adventure Lodge 5 Star Talk of the Town # 1 Trip Advisor - Excellent & Bravo rating

 Kenai Alaska King Salmon Slam Package Web Special Don't Miss This !

 Book 7 NIGHTS, early season, May 15th to June 15th

 5 trips, Salt Water trolling and Kasilof river, even try a fly out Includes all meals, all gear,

 All King Salmon trips (Let us know if you want to sneak in a Halibut/Salmon Combo on the Salt)

-Fish the Kenai and Kasilof Rivers to your hearts content.
+Fish the Kasilof River to your heart's content.
 After your guided trips you are welcome to bank fish, we have everything you need or our guides will take you out for an afternoon trip.
 If the Kings are on the Kustatan we will even send you out on a Fly out to try your hand there.

-All meals, all gear, check in Sunday out on Saturday.
+All meals, all gear, check in Sunday out on Sunday or Saturday to Saturday

 Our Kenai River Guides are graduates of the KPPC Kenai River Guide Academy and hold certificates.
 They have also completed all US Coast Guard course work and hold US Coast Guard licenses, Alaska Fish and Game guide licenses, first aide certificates, and have met all the requirements of the Kenai River Center.
 Our Kenai River guides are Alaskans and fish these rivers and lakes as long as the water is running.

 They often also fish the Kasilof River and our main Kasilof River guide has fished the Kasilof for many years, few if any can out fish him on the Kasilof.